michael-endsley/devkit/README.md

 - Make
 - Git

+### Setup

+Devkit assumes you have dockerized applications with docker-compose.yml files in each, ready to go.
+It will execute commands against these.
+Soon a central docker-compose.yml might be utilized instead, with all services definable there, using local app docker-compose.ymls as templates.

 ### Using the repos.list

 The repos.list file will be read line by line as the desired repositories to